Uncovering The 4 Little Known Truths About Equity Release in 2024

 This flexibility allows borrowers to access funds as needed, rather than taking a lump sum all at once.

-However, these facilities can be more costly than lump sum equity release plans, as they usually come with higher arrangement fees and interest rates.
+However, these facilities can be more costly than lump sum equity release plans, as they usually come with higher arrangement fees.

 Therefore, understanding these costs is essential to making an informed decision and planning your financial future.